Unbounded domains in hierarchically hyperbolic groups: Proof of the main theorem

-In the next proposition, we use Lemma~\ref{lemma:producingtransversedomains} to show that if we have two unbounded domains that are transverse, then we can produce another unbounded domain that is strictly higher up the $\nest$--lattice.
+A simple consequence of Lemma~\ref{lem:repeatedly_producing_transverse_domains} is that if we have two unbounded domains that are transverse, then we can produce another unbounded domain that is strictly higher up the $\nest$--lattice.
+Recall that $p(C)$ denotes the integer produced by the passing-up lemma (Lemma~\ref{lem:passingUpLemma}) for constant $C$.

 \begin{prop} Let \((G, \mf{S})\) be an HHG.
 If \(U, V \in \bar{\mf{S}}\) are transverse, then there exists \(T\in \bar{\mf{S}}\) such that either \(U\propnest T\) or \(V\propnest T\). \end{prop}